edent/Shakespeare-Serif-Font/README.md

 * Tidy up curves.
 * Set correct height, ascenders, descenders, etc.
 * Make the ligatures automatic.
+* Use https://copypaste.wtf/TT2020/docs/moreinfo2.html to add variants of each letter.
 * Other font stuff that I haven't even thought of yet!

 ## Licences